newracom-ns3/TXS_module/README.md

 ## Notifications
 - If you face a build error, we recommend checking whether the existing example and test codes in ns-3 are enabled.
-- If you face an error when running our example code, we recommend checking whether **BlaBla** folder is in the TXS module directory
+- If you face an error when running our example code, we recommend checking whether **BlaBla** folder is in the TXS module directory.
--
+- If you contact us, please mail to cm.lee@newratek.com or sm.lee@newratek.

 ---